-It also faces the problem of vanishing gradients similar to the sigmoid activation function.
+As you can see- it also faces the problem of vanishing gradients similar to the sigmoid activation function.
 Plus the gradient of the tanh function is much steeper as compared to the sigmoid function.

-Note: Although both sigmoid and tanh face vanishing gradient issue, tanh is zero centered, and the gradients are not restricted to move in a certain direction.
+$\bigcirc$ Note: Although both sigmoid and tanh face vanishing gradient issue, tanh is zero centered, and the gradients are not restricted to move in a certain direction.
 Therefore, in practice, tanh nonlinearity is always preferred to sigmoid nonlinearity.

-c) ReLU Function
+ReLU Function

 ReLU stands for Rectified Linear Unit.

 Although it gives an impression of a linear function, ReLU has a derivative function and allows for backpropagation while simultaneously making it computationally efficient.